Manhow/Portfolio/README.md

 For future research, you may want to consider studying the article [ColBERT](https://arxiv.org/pdf/2004.12832.pdf), which combines the concepts of k-nrm and [BERT](https://arxiv.org/pdf/1810.04805.pdf) models.
 It is noteworthy and quite impressive.

 Usage tips.
-Put the [GLoVE](https://nlp.stanford.edu/projects/glove/) embedding into data/ (170 Mbytes) to have docker add the file to the environment variable
+Put the [GLoVE](https://nlp.stanford.edu/projects/glove/) embeddings into data/ (170 Mbytes) to have docker add the file to the environment variable

 2. [**Uplift tree**](https://link.springer.com/content/pdf/10.1007/s10115-011-0434-0.pdf)